digitalocean/container-blueprints/DOKS-CI-CD/README.md

 └── kustomization.yaml
 ```

-Explanations for the above kustomization structure:
+Explanations for the `DOKS-CI-CD/assets/manifests/tekton/` folder structure:

 - `configs` - contains configuration files for the secret and configmap generators used in the kustomization file.
 This folder is further broken into:
   - `argocd` - contains ArgoCD configurations and secrets.